 - Put your name on your mailbox!
 The post office will not deliver first class mail to mailboxes without names listed on them in apartment buildings, student rooming houses, etc. Be sure your name is on your box!

 If you have financial aid funds that exceed the charges on your student account at the time of disbursement, you will receive a refund, which may be used to pay other educationally related expenses.
 (Note that if subsequent charges are made to your account, you are responsible for paying them.
-Be sure to read Terms and Conditions of Your Aid.)
+Be sure to read the Terms and Conditions page.)

 Your refund will be issued in the form of either a direct deposit into your bank account or a check mailed to your current local address.
 However, see below for information about what to do if you have excess funds but do not receive a refund check or deposit.

 Direct Deposit Authorization

 The Office of Financial Aid recommends that students use Direct Deposit which is available through Wolverine Access.
 It is the best way to ensure your aid funds are received in a timely manner.
 To have your financial aid refunds deposited directly to your bank account:

 - Visit Wolverine Access and under Student Business select the Direct Deposit link to sign up.
 It will remain in effect until you cancel it.

 - This authorization covers all money disbursed to you including financial aid refunds and university employment wages (including Work-Study).

 - Keep your bank account information up to date in Wolverine Access; if your bank account changes or the number is incorrect, your financial aid refund cannot be disbursed and your aid will be delayed.

 - For Frequently Asked Questions about Direct Deposit and more information, visit U-M Financial Operations.